dieuroi/dieuroi.github.io/index.md

 ## Professional Services

-* Conference Reviewer for ACM MM, ICME.
+* Conference Reviewer for ACM Multimedia, ICME, ICASSP.
 * Journal Reviewer for IEEE Transactions on Neural Networks and Learning Systems, Neurocomputing, Information Processing and Management

 ---